nidhish-nayak/trendz/README.md

 -   **Zod**: Zod for consistent input validation, data structuring, and error handling.
 -   **ExpressJS**: NodeJS framework for backend.
 -   **JWT**: Authentication management.
+-   **Multer & AWS S3**: For file upload and storage.
+-   **AWS Cloudfront**: CDN for hosting images across the globe.
+-   **PostgreSQL**: Supabase is used to manage our postgres database.
 -   ...Upcoming updates

 ## Contributing 🤝

-We welcome open-source contributions to **Linkx - social media project** !
+We welcome open-source contributions to **Trendz project** !
 If you would like to contribute, please follow the below steps:

 1. Fork the repository.
 2. Create a new branch for your feature/fix: `git checkout -b feature-name`.